 You should do this when your mind is set on giving the stock market a go.

-Sound trivial, but I’d guess that not knowing what to do is stopping a lot of people (if I were a bit braver, I’d say ‘a lot of women’).
+I’d guess that not knowing what to do stops many people (if I were a bit braver, I’d say ‘a lot of women’).

 I selected the investment platform I use – TD Direct Investing – by using this resource to compare what’s on offer.